jacqueslenormand/react-express/README.md

 }
 ```

 Rob’s post uses webpack-dev-server as an HTTP server, but we want to user our own custom express server.
-Here’s how you do it.
-Install express
+First step: install express
 ```
 npm install --save express
 ```